rajasegar/ember-observer-cli/README.md

 In addon info screen
 ```
 i => install the current addon
-g => Go to the repository of the addon
+r => Go to the repository of the addon
 d => Go to the demo page of the addon
 n => Go to the npm page of the addon
 ```